fk506cni/panelsdb2/README.md

 Please download panelsdb2/xml2fm.zip and extract it.
 You need to install FM to your PC before use this.

-## Admin User Account
-name: Admin
-PW: DR>ba)4W&L
-It is not assumed that the password will be memorized or manually entered.
-Please change to a password suitable for each facility.

 ### How to use
 dx.doi.org/10.17504/protocols.io.bzvip64e